sherr3h/FLASS-fina4350.io/_posts/2019-09-20-project-initiatives.md

 Our project initiative is to use the comment section as an alternative data source and perdict gaming firms' financial performance and stock price movements.

+### Closer look: text mining

-As a starter, I did some exploratory textual analysis.
+As a starter, I did some exploratory text mining.
 Here I'd like to share how to make a wordcloud.
 Below are example word clouds of some games.

 Battlefield V (which unfortunately received excessive negative reviews):
 <img src="https://github.com/sherr3h/sherr3h.github.io/blob/master/img/battlefieldV_wordcloud2.png?raw=true" alt="BattleV" width="500"/>